$0 International Adoption Navigation Guide — Quick-Start Checklist

 If you are an employee with access to adoption benefits, do three things today:

 1. Request your benefits summary in writing.
 Call HR and ask for the adoption assistance policy document.
-Get the maximum amount, eligible expenses, and the claim deadline (some employers have a window of 90–180 days post-finalization).
+Get the maximum amount, eligible expenses, tax treatment, and the current claim deadline.

 3. Track all expenses from day one.
 Keep a running log of every qualified adoption expense.
 You will need this to coordinate your employer reimbursement claim with your tax credit calculation.